Art Terminology | Glossary

 Blot

-When you take and absorbent material to soak up or dry excess paint or water.
+Using an absorbent material to soak up or remove excess paint, ink, or water.

 Brayer